Red Hot Chili Peppers Live: I'm with You

-Red Hot Chili Peppers Live: I'm with You is the title of 2011 live concert by Red Hot Chili Peppers which was recorded live on August 30, 2011 at E-Werk in Cologne, Germany and shown via satellite (although on a delayed broadcast and not live) at 8pm in each time zone across the world at select movie theaters.
+Red Hot Chili Peppers Live: I'm with You is the title of 2011 live concert by Red Hot Chili Peppers which was recorded live on August 30, 2011, at E-Werk in Cologne, Germany and shown via satellite (although on a delayed broadcast and not live) at select movie theaters.
 Encore presentations were shown on September 1, 2011.

 The concert featured a full album performance (minus one song) of the band's, I'm with You, which was released in North America the previous day and in the following days in other areas of the world.
 This marks the only time in the band's near 30-year history that an album has ever been performed in sequence.
-The show has never been released on DVD or any other format however can be viewed in its entirety on YouTube although not endorsed by the band.

 Background

-In early August 2011 it was announced that the band had plans to stream a full live performance of their upcoming album across the United States and Europe.
+In early August 2011 it was announced that the band had plans to stream a full live performance of their upcoming album worldwide.
 Tickets went on sale August 5, 2011 at the box office of each theater where the film would be shown along with online movie ticket outlets.
 Moviegoers who got to the theater prior to the screening of the performance were treated to various new exclusive interviews by each band member.